November 18, 2024

 Wind and Water

-Feng Shui is a Chinese term formed of two words: Feng meaning wind, and Shui meaning water.
-In Chinese culture wind and water are associated with health.
+Feng Shui is a Chinese term combining “Feng” (wind) and “Shui” (water).
+In Chinese culture, wind and water both symbolize health.

 Next after this publicity